 If you have capital assets in excess of £23,250 you will be required to pay the full cost of all Adult Social Care services you receive.

 If you have less capital than £23,250 a member of staff from the Financial Assessment and Benefits Team will come and undertake a financial assessment.
 This will determine how much you can afford to pay.

 This assessment takes into account your income, your actual capital and your expenses that relate to any illness or disability.
 This means you may not have to pay the full cost of the care and support service.

 How will I pay my assessed charge?

-Every 4 weeks you or the person responsible for managing your finances will receive an invoice from the Council for either the full cost of your care or your assessed contribution as calculated by your financial assessment.
-The invoice will also include any other services you receive e.g. attendance at a day centre, transport costs.
+Every 4 weeks you or the person responsible for managing your finances will receive an invoice from the Council.
+It will either be the full cost of your care or your assessed contribution as calculated by your financial assessment.
+The invoice will also include any other services you receive, for example, attendance at a day centre or transport costs.